bitcointranscripts/bitcointranscripts/bitcoin-explained/hashcash-and-bit-gold.md

 Sjors Provoost: 00:07:19

 First I think we should go back in time, right?
-Because everybody talks about Hashcash and how Adam Beck invented that, and he did, but it was not the first time it was invented, as so often happens in history.
+Because everybody talks about Hashcash and how Adam Back invented that, and he did, but it was not the first time it was invented, as so often happens in history.

 Aaron van Wirdum: 00:07:30